 Your paralegal studies degree from University of the Cumberlands can help you start your journey on a number of career paths in the legal world, including that of paralegal or legal assistant.
 The need for qualified legal support professionals is expected to grow 10 percent by 2029.
 Currently, the median annual salary for these professionals is $52,740.

 Title examiners provide a valuable service for different public and legal entities, from law firms to real estate agencies and insurance companies.
 These professionals carefully examine titles, search through real estate records and summarize legal or insurance documents.
 According to the Bureau of Labor Statistics, who puts these professionals in the same category as abstractors and searchers who perform similar duties, title examiners averaged a median annual salary of $48,180.

-Also with an associate degree in paralegal studies you will have met the requirements and earned the qualifications needed to become a:
+In addition, earning an associate degree in paralegal studies also means you will have met the requirements and earned the qualifications needed to become a:

 - Corporate Law Assistant

 - Paralegal Specialist

 - Legal Support Associate

 Or you could pursue a career path in other fields altogether.
 With the solid foundation of critical thinking, research and communication skills this education provides, you’ll be well prepared to pursue a variety of professional careers—from front-line sales to back-office management.

 As part of University of the Cumberlands' associate degree requirements, each student must complete at least 61 semester hours, including those within the major and the coursework required to fulfill the online associate degree in paralegal studies requirements.